Myanmar faces mounting pressure over Rohingya refugee exodus

 The Bangladeshi parliament passed a resolution on Monday urging the international community to mount pressure on Myanmar to resolve the crisis.

-Bangladeshi officials are due to start registering the refugees on Tuesday, in the hope of bringing some order to the chaos.
+Bangladeshi officials started registering the refugees on Tuesday, taking photographs and fingerprints, in the hope of bringing order to the chaos.

 "This is a huge task.
-The number is increasing every day," Kazi Abdur Rahman, a senior official in Cox's Bazar.
+The number is increasing every day," Kazi Abdur Rahman, an official in Cox's Bazar, told Reuters.

-(Additional reporting by Ruma Paul in DHAKA; Writing by Robert Birsel; Editing by Simon Cameron-Moore)
+(Additional reporting by Ruma Paul in DHAKA, Stephanie Nebehay and Tom Miles in GENEVA, Michael Martina in BEIJING; Writing by Robert Birsel; Editing by Simon Cameron-Moore and Nick Macfie)